Why Breakfast is Your Most Important Meal and What Most People Get Wrong

 So why is it so important?
 Your first meal will predict the whole day’s blood sugar response curve.
 It will actually dictate your energy levels, cravings, and crashes.
 By eating too many quick carbs, not enough food, the wrong foods, or skipping it altogether, the body will have to do a lot of work when blood sugar starts to drop off - hello stress hormones.
 If you’re waiting till noon or 1 pm to eat, you may find you overeat in the evening or you feel out of control.
 When our blood sugar is rocky, the body has actual mechanisms in place to help correct it.
 There's a host of different hormones, such as cortisol - a key stress hormone that is associated with both stress and fat storage - that work together to correct this.
 If we rely on this long-term it can result in burn out, weight gain, brain fog, chronic inflammation, hormonal imbalances, gut issues, and more.

 There is so much evidence showing our whole day’s energy production is based on the first meal.
 The first meal will dictate our energy levels, future cravings, and more.
 If we are not eating enough food, our body perceives a state of starvation and ultimately lowers our metabolism.
+If weight loss is goal, research has suggested morning‐loaded energy distribution as a beneficial strategy for weight control.
+AKA eat breakfast!

 How to Break-the-Fast

-Why Low Carb
+Why Slow Carb

 From a circadian rhythm standpoint, carbs actually lower the production of cortisol.
 We want cortisol higher in the morning, it’s what helps us get out of bed and when in its proper rhythm, is a powerful anti-inflammatory hormone.
 I like to enjoy my carbs later in the day.